Gonbee2017/atat/README.md

 <pre>
 # Script01 to earn experience.

+# Wait for ready.
+sleep 3000

 # Repeat infinitely.
 loop begin
-    key press TAB # Target an enemy. key press 1   # Attack an enemy. loop end
+    key press TAB # Target an enemy. key press 1   # Attack the target. loop end
 </pre>
 The string following the '#' is treated as a comment.